getsentry/symbolicator/docs/api/sourcemaps.md

   were loaded during JS code execution.
 The list is handled by the Sentry source.
 - `stacktrace`: A list of stacktraces to symbolicate.
   - `frames`: A list of frames with corresponding `abs_path`, `lineno`, and other optional fields like `colno` or minified `function` name.
+This list is assumed to be ordered according to the `frame_order` option (see below).
 - `release`: Name of Sentry `release` for the processed request.
 - `dist`: Name of Sentry `dist` for the processed request.
 - `scraping`: Configuration for scraping of JS sources and sourcemaps from the web.